What is the difference between a co-op and an internship?

 3. Up to one year assignment (typically one or two semesters).

-*You MUST be registered on the Cardinal Career Network to apply for the Co-op/
+*You MUST be apply through the Cardinal Career Network for the Co-op/ Internship Program.
+Here are the steps to apply:

-Please download the Co-op & Internship Application Packet (291kB) for instructions on how to register for the Cooperative Education / Internship Program.
+Please download the Co-op & Internship Application Packet (354kB) for instructions on how to register for the Cooperative Education / Internship Program.